Symatem/RuntimeEnvironment/README.md

 RTE in C++11
 ============

-C++ code base of the Symatem RTE.
-This will be used for the WebAssembly, RumpRun unikernel and RISC-V bare metal ports.
+Symatem RTE C++ code base as opposed to the native code base which will be based on this one later on.

 Coding Restrictions:
 - No goto